nazifekirca/nazifekirca.github.io/about.md

 Finished a project Sheasy application for recipe search.
 The app uses edamam.com Recipe Search API.
 The app includes a search bar with filter, favourites, detail screen with nutrients and calories for each dish.
 The app was created based on MVC Architecture.

-##### Studied 16 lectures from iOS team lead on the following topics:
+#### Discussions with iOS team lead on the following topics:

-- Learnt architectural patterns MVC, MVP, MVVM, VIP & VIPER
+- Architectural patterns MVC, MVP, MVVM, VIP & VIPER
 - Multithreaded programming
 - Design patterns Singleton, Observer, Delegate,
 - SOLID, DRY, KISS principles